Work Exchange Applications for 2020 are now being accepted.

-The deadline for applications was February 8th 2019.
+The deadline for applications is February 1st 2020.

 The Swannanoa Gathering would not be as welcoming a program as it is without the tremendous enthusiasm and dedication of our work exchange crew members.
 In 2018 over 70 individuals donated their time, skills and muscle in exchange for free tuition.
 Our various crews assist attendees and administrative staff, help with concerts and make our day-to-day operations possible.
 Have you ever been behind the scenes at a music event?
 Ever worked registration in a school or office setting?
 If you have, you know that a lot of minute details need to be completed in order to make the event seamless.
 For 47 weeks of the year, we have only two employees, so in order to keep the 5 weeks of the Gathering functioning; we need a lot of additional support!
 The Swannanoa Gathering is a lot of fun and a great way to meet people from all over the world that share your love for music as well as your enthusiasm for the Gathering!
 It is a fun way to build relationships and network.